 - More people are willing and able to travel further to work

 - Relocation of businesses to places with better transport links and cheaper building costs

 - Flexible working and new technology have increased part-time home working.

 - Retired people leave the city where they once worked.

-- This has led to the smaller towns and villages in areas with good communication links to expand – a lot of ‘in-filling’ has taken place.
+- This has led to the smaller towns and villages in areas with excellent communication links to expand – a lot of ‘in-filling’ has taken place.
 In-filling is building in gaps within the village or town boundary (known as the village/town envelope).

-Increasing demand for land in the rural urban fringe area because:
+Increasing demand for land in the rural-urban fringe area because: